ebtc-protocol/ebtc/packages/contracts/test-report.md

   Contract: Deployment script - Sets correct contract addresses dependencies after deployment
-    ✓ Sets the correct PriceFeed address in CdpManager ✓ Sets the correct EBTCToken address in CdpManager ✓ Sets the correct SortedCdps address in CdpManager ✓ Sets the correct BorrowerOperations address in CdpManager ✓ Sets the correct ActivePool address in CdpManager
+    ✓ Sets the correct PriceFeed address in CdpManager ✓ Sets the correct EbtcToken address in CdpManager ✓ Sets the correct SortedCdps address in CdpManager ✓ Sets the correct BorrowerOperations address in CdpManager ✓ Sets the correct ActivePool address in CdpManager